lebr0nli/pwndocker-automator/README.md

 If you lazy as me ...

-You can just download this and open your pwndocker very gracefully!
+You can just download this and copy pwndocker.app to **/Application** very gracefully!

+(Make sure all your path and container name is setup correctly)

 Enjoy :)